 - waste management, especially wastewater and textile waste production

 In the 21st century, brands have been criticized for adopting the unsustainable ‘fast fashion’ model.
 ‘Fast fashion’ is profitable for brands as it involves the cheap mass-production and distribution of fashion goods.
 However, fast fashion is harmful to the environment, especially when it comes to the issues identified above.

 In response to ‘fast fashion’, a new movement called ‘slow fashion’ has risen in the industry.
 Slow fashion proponents aspire to make fashion more sustainable.
 Benetton’s ‘Green B’ project is a step in this eco-friendly direction.

 Benetton Group S.r.l. is a global fashion brand based in Ponzano Veneto in Italy.
 It was founded in 1965 by four siblings: Luciano, Gilberto, Carlo and Guiliana Benetton.
-Benetton, like many large companies, has increased efforts to protect and preserve the environment in recent decades.
+Benetton, like many large companies, has increased efforts to improve its green sustainability profile .
 The ‘Green B’ project is their latest effort to promote sustainability culture in the fashion world.